We all know this famous quote by Hippocrates “Let food be thy medicine and medicine be thy food.”

-Ultra-processed food was defined as ready-to-eat and microwaveable foods, such as bread, breakfast cereals, instant noodles, chicken or fish nuggets, chocolate bars and candies, chips, and artificially sweetened beverages.
+Ultra-processed food was defined as ready-to-eat and microwaveable foods, such as bread, breakfast cereals, instant noodles, chicken or fish nuggets, chocolate bars, and candies, chips, and artificially sweetened beverages.

-After nine years, the researchers found a direct statistical connection between higher intake of ultra-processed food and a higher risk of early death from all causes, especially cancers and cardiovascular disease.
+After nine years, the researchers found a direct statistical connection between a higher intake of ultra-processed food and a higher risk of early death from all causes, especially cancers and cardiovascular disease.

 My suggestion is, try to eat as clean as you can without getting fanatical about it.
-If you move towards a higher percentage of clean food (food without chemical additives) your body will respond with more energy, a stronger immune system and quicker healing responses.
+If you move towards a higher percentage of clean food (food without chemical additives) your body will respond with more energy, a stronger immune system, and quicker healing responses.

 What is an Organic diet?